DISTREAT/Rotkeappchen/README.md

-# Rotkeappchen - Rotating Captcha
+# Rotkeappchen - Dynamic Secrets

 Rotkeappchen is a design proposal for a stateless, DB-less, secure, and failsafe method for generating and verifying [Dynamic Secret](https://en.wikipedia.org/wiki/Dynamic_secrets)